Belgian rail cancels train order, seeks damages

 However, the operator would be seeking damages to cover interest on that amount and various costs, including train replacements and tests, linked to the Fyra's problems.

-The original plan was to order 19 V250 trains from AnsaldoBreda, a unit of Italy's Finmeccanica SIFI.MI, the Dutch taking 16 and the Belgians three.
+The original plan was to order 19 V250 trains from AnsaldoBreda, a unit of Italy's Finmeccanica, the Dutch taking 16 and the Belgians three.

 Delivery was initially envisaged in 2007.
 So far, the Dutch had taken nine, allowing them to launch the service which has now been put permanently on hold.